infected

 Photos courtesy of Dark Heart Nursery

-Kaprikorn's mother plants are created from donor plants that were themselves test-negative at least three times over the previous 3-4 months.
-New moms test negative at least twice prior to being added to the mother block.
+Kaprikorn's mother plants are created from donor plants that were themselves test-negative at least twice over the previous 3-4 months.
+New moms test negative prior to being added to the mother block.

 Hop latent viroid